TaAils1440p/TaAils-Chat/README.md

 This project is a chatbot built in Python that uses the **Gemma 3** language model through **Ollama**.

+## 🎥 Video

+This project was created to make a tutorial on my [YouTube Channel](https://www.youtube.com/channel/UCWxIBb1kiBqzt3_3RGmruYw).
+The tutorial is available [here](https://youtu.be/kDdlycA6obE)

 ## 💡 About

 Gemma is an open language model developed by Google and distributed under the **Apache 2.0 License**.